webformsforcore/webformsforcore.github.io/README.md

 you can run WebForms websites directly in ASP.NET Core, also on Linux.
 With this library it becomes easy to migrate your existing WebForms application to run on ASP.NET Core also.

 ## Support
 If you need support porting your project to .NET Core & WebFormsForCore, we provide support for 40$ per hour.
-Please contact us via the LiveChat button on this page or via <a id="whatsapp">WhatsApp</a>.
+Please contact us via the LiveChat button on this page or via [WhatsApp](https://wa.me/41775080285).
 There is also a tutorial on Youtube on [how to convert a sample WebForms application to WebFormsForCore](https://youtu.be/Zyb4WBlaUwA).

 ## Source Code
 You can find the source code of [WebFormsForCore on GitHub](https://github.com/webformsforcore/WebFormsForCore).
 It is licensed under a MIT license.
 We welcome contributions, please have a look into the issues if you want to contribute.

 ## Donating
 If you like WebFormsForCore, and it helped you save a lot of work, please consider to